krisrjohnson/ML_Lab_Final_Project/README.md

 ---
 ## Data and EDA

 Dataset from UCI Bitcoin Heist Ransomware.
-Brief Description from UCI:

-	Entire Bitcoin transaction graph from 2009 January to 2018 December.
+Brief Description from UCI: "Entire Bitcoin transaction graph from 2009 January to 2018 December.
 Using a time interval of 24 hours, daily transactions on the network to form the Bitcoin graph.
-Filtered out network edges that transfer less than B0.3, as ransom amounts are rarely below this threshold.
+Filtered out network edges that transfer less than B0.3, as ransom amounts are rarely below this threshold."

 - Large (for running locally) original dataset, of 2.9 million recrds
 - Data extremely imbalanced